zhandos717/doc/en/components/action-button.md

 ### Callback

-If you need to handle the response in a different way, you need to implement a handler function and specify it in the `async()` method.
+If you need to handle the response differently, you must implement a handler function and specify it in the `async()` method.

 ```php
 protected function components(): iterable